 I have written new 'decodable readers' and use my unique 'Code Mapping' technique and software to show how the graphemes are segmented in each word, in line with the IPA.

-I spent a year in an Australian school that used no decodable readers, and mentored Shana and her grade 2 class for a year.
-This clip shows day 1, when Dandelion Readers from Phonics Books Ltd were introduced.
-Decodable readers were aligned to the Speech Sound Pics (SSP) phonics teaching order.
+I spent a year in an Australian school that used no decodable readers, and mentored a teacher and her grade 2 class for a year.

 s a t p i n